ludocavalieri/Vision-Based-Navigation-for-a-Planetary-Rover/README.md

 # Vision-based Navigation for a Planetary Rover

-This repository contains the Colab notebook and ROS package used to perform visual odometry with the ESA Katwijk beach dataset and in a simulated environment, respectively.
+This repository contains the Google Colab notebook and ROS package used to perform visual odometry with the ESA Katwijk beach dataset and in a simulated environment, respectively.

 # Abstract